Muslims celebrate Eid al-Fitr holiday with feasts, prayers

 However, the moment of hopes was marred by a stampede late Wednesday at a charitable event in the rebel-held capital that killed at least 78 people and injured 77.

-This year's Eid al-Fitr also came on the heels of intensified violence in Israel and Palestine.
+This year’s Eid al-Fitr also came on the heels of intensified violence in Israel and the Palestinian territories.

 Alaa Abu Hatab and his only remaining daughter started the holiday in the Palestinian Gaza Strip by visiting the graves of his wife and four children who were killed in an Israeli airstrike on the day of Eid al-Fitr in 2021.
 That strike also killed Abu Hatab's sister and her children.